AYAHUASCA RETREAT, PERU

 Healing, safe & effective

-All Ayahuasca retreats are postponed until International lockdowns are lifted
+All Ayahuasca retreats in Peru are postponed until International lockdowns are lifted.
+However, it is our intention to start retreats again in mid-late 2021.

 Our exclusive retreats will be held at the beautiful La Medicina retreat centre on the outskirts of Tarapoto, Peru.
 Tarapoto lies in the San Martín region of northern Peru, characterised by Amazonian cloud forest and abundant palm trees.

 The incredibly friendly and knowledgeable staff at La Medicina will be hosting the retreat and they have a great deal of experience offering these services.
-All accommodation, food and up to four Ayahuasca ceremonies performed during the week are included in the price.
+All accommodation, food and up to four Ayahuasca ceremonies performed during the week are included in the price with a maximum of eight participants.

 *Please note, it is the responsibility of the participant to book and pay for any accommodation required prior to the start and after the end of the retreat*.
 However, we would be very happy to recommend places to stay and eat nearby.